wp-plugins/thinktwit/readme.txt

 Yes you can output ThinkTwit programmatically, e.g. in a template, using the following command:

-`<?php echo Foo::thinktwit_output("thinktwit-oa-" .
-1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11, 12, 13, 14, 15, 16, 17, 18, 19, 20, 21, 22); ?>`
+`<?php echo ThinkTwit::thinktwit_output("thinktwit-oa-" .
+1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11, 12, 13, 14, 15, 16, 17, 18, 19, 20, 21, 22, 23); ?>`

 1. Uniqe ID: integer - You should give this a unique id for caching or styling.
-1. Use CURL: boolean - Indicates whether or not to use CURL.
+1. Use CURL: boolean - Indicates whether or not to use CURL - 0 is false and 1 is true.
 1. Usernames: string - The list of Twitter usernames to output tweets for.
 1. Username Suffix: string - The text that should appear after a username e.g. " said: ".
 1. Limit: int - The maximum number of tweets to display.
+1. Max Days: int - The maximum age in days of the tweets to be displayed.
 1. Update Frequency - int - Minus 1 indicates live (uncached), 0 indicates live (cached), and anything else indicates the number of hours between getting updates from Twitter.
-1. Show Username: boolean - None indicates no username should be shown, name indicates the user's full name should be shown and username indicates the user's username should be shown.
+1. Show Username: string - None indicates no username should be shown, name indicates the user's full name should be shown and username indicates the user's username should be shown.
-1. Show Avatar: boolean - Indicates whether the Twitter user's avatar should be displayed.
+1. Show Avatar: boolean - Indicates whether the Twitter user's avatar should be displayed - 0 is false and 1 is true.
-1. Show Published: boolean - Indicates whether the time the tweet was made should be displayed e.g. "This happened a day ago".
+1. Show Published: boolean - Indicates whether the time the tweet was made should be displayed e.g. "This happened a day ago" - 0 is false and 1 is true.
-1. Links New Window: boolean - Indicates whether links should be opened in a new window.
+1. Links New Window: boolean - Indicates whether links should be opened in a new window - 0 is false and 1 is true.
-1. Debug: boolean - Indicates whether to turn on debugging mode.
+1. Debug: boolean - Indicates whether to turn on debugging mode - 0 is false and 1 is true.
 1. Time this happened: string - Time prefix (default: "This happened").
 1. Time less min: string - Time less than 1 minute (default: "less than a minute ago").
 1. Time min: string - Time approximately 1 minute ago (default: "about a minute ago").